-FORS 125 Forensic Science (3 semester hours)
+FORS 125 - Forensic Science

 Description: This course explores the science and art of forensic investigations and the identification, proper collection and recognition of evidence.
 The student looks at a variety of specialty areas such as firearms, tool marks, fiber tracing, hair paint, toxicology and photography.
 Crime scenes are explored using critical thinking skills to produce alternative strategies by thinking creatively.
 Experts in forensics are guest presenters.
 Fundamentals of the science behind the crime are explored.
 Case studies are presented as group projects and the student is expected to provide several scenarios and evidence for alternative conclusions.
-Offered Spring Semester, annually.
+Offered Fall and Spring Semester, annually.

-FORS 160 Introduction to Forensic Computing (3 semester hours)
+FORS 160 - Introduction to Forensic Computing